savithry-j/oci-ftrace-syscall-analyzer/README.md

 `oci-ftrace-syscall-analyzer` is an experimental tool to trace syscalls inside containers without any debug tools in Pod.
 This tool uses ftrace to debug containers transparently.

-You can launch the rootless container using this tool when you use SUID or modify permission to the directories of tracefs.

 ## Requirements

 - You need to mount tracefs to use this tool.
+- You can launch the rootless container using this tool when you set the Linux capability of `CAP_DAC_OVERRIDE` to the binary of oci-ftrace-syscall-analyzer or modify permission to the directories of tracefs

 ## Usage